wenxinxu/resnet-in-tensorflow/README.md

 # ResNet in Tensorflow
-I implement [residual networks](http://arxiv.org/abs/1512.03385) and [its variants](https://arxiv.org/abs/1603.05027) in tensorfflow.
+Re-implement Kaiming He's deep residual networks with tensorflow ([original version](http://arxiv.org/abs/1512.03385),  [new version](https://arxiv.org/abs/1603.05027)).

-This implementation is designed to be straightforward and friendly to new ResNet users.
-You can train a resnet on cifar10 by downloading and running the code.
-There are screen outputs, tensorboard statistics and tensorboard graph visualization to help you monitor the training process and visualize the model.
+This version is designed to be straightforward and friendly to new ResNet users.
+You can train a resnet on cifar10 by downloading and running the code directly.
+There are screen outputs, tensorboard statistics and tensorboard graph visualization to help you understand the model.

 ####If you like the code, please star it!
 You are welcome to post questions and suggestions on my github.